 Tokens are for the Web3 what websites were for the WWW in the 1990s.
-While it has become easy to create a token with just a few lines of code, the understanding of how to apply these tokens is still vague.Shermin Voshmgir, Token Economy, 2019
+While it has become easy to create a token with just a few lines of code, the understanding of how to apply these tokens is still vague.Shermin Voshmgir, Token Economy

 About the Author

 Shermin Voshmgir is the Author of the Book “Token Economy“.
 She is the director of the Research Institute for Cryptoconomics at the Vienna University of Economics, and the founder of BlockchainHub Berlin.
-In the past, she was a curator of TheDAO, and advisor to various startups like Jolocom, Wunder and the Estonian E-residency program.
-In addition to her studies at the Vienna University of Economics, she studied film and drama in Madrid.
-Her past work experience ranges from Internet startups, research & art.
-She is Austrian, with Iranian roots, and lives between Vienna and Berlin.
+In the past she worked with several Web3 related projects: She was a curator of TheDAO (Decentralized Investment Fund), an advisor to Jolocom (Web3 based Identity Solution), Wunder (Tokenized Art Solutions) and the Estonian E-residency program.
+Her educational background is Business Administration with focus on in Information Systems Management (Vienna University of Economics).
+Furthermore, she studied film and drama in Madrid.
+As an Austrian national, with Iranian roots, I currently live between Vienna and Berlin.

 Find selected Author pictures here